veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 purpose, but they do so as a side effect.
 They can be distinguished by the fact that page titles and hostnames are reported correctly.

-In the present article I will not discuss bots any further and focus only on genuine referrer spam.
+In the present article I will not discuss bots any further and focus only on genuine referrer spam, also known as *ghost referrals*.
 In particular I would like to address two things.
 First, I will describe in depth how referrer spam works and try to debunk some common misconceptions about it.
 Then I will discuss possible solutions for that problem.
 This includes solutions that have been proposed elsewhere as